michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 6-puts2.c

-7. Winning is only half of it.
-Having fun is the other half mandatory
+#TASK 7.
+Winning is only half of it.
+Having fun is the other half
+mandatory

 Write a function that prints half of a string, followed by a new line.